Art State of Mind

 2. A Village School

-This work by Oscar Björck depicts the classroom in the small school in Skagen, a village popular among Scandinavian painters because of its picturesque landscapes and the warm local community.
+This work by Oscar Björck depicts the classroom in a small school in Skagen, a village popular among Scandinavian painters because of its picturesque landscapes and the warm local community.

 Back to School in Art: Oscar Björck, In the Village School,